-To be valid, a completed proxy must be dated, completed, signed and deposited with the Transfer Agent: (i) by mail using the enclosed return envelope or one addressed to Marrelli Trust Company Limited c/o Marrelli Transfer Services Corp., 82 Richmond Street East, 2nd Fl., Toronto, Ontario M5C 1P1; (ii) by hand delivery to Marrelli Trust Company Limited c/o Marrelli Transfer Services Corp., 82 Richmond Street East, 2nd Fl., Toronto, Ontario M5C 1P1; (ii) by hand delivery to Marrelli Trust Company Limited c/o Marrelli Transfer Services Corp., 82 Richmond Street East, 2nd Fl., Toronto, Ontario M5C 1P1; (iii) by facsimile to 416-360-7812 (within Canada, the United States or internationally); or (iv) through the Internet at www.voteproxy.ca.
+To be valid, a completed proxy must be dated, completed, signed and deposited with the Transfer Agent: (i) by mail using the enclosed return envelope or one addressed to Marrelli Trust Company Limited c/o DSA Corporate Services Limited Partnership, 82 Richmond Street East, 2nd Fl., Toronto, Ontario M5C 1P1; (ii) by hand delivery to Marrelli Trust Company Limited c/o DSA Corporate Services Limited Partnership, 82 Richmond Street East, 2nd Fl., Toronto, Ontario M5C 1P1; (iii) by facsimile to 416-360-7812 (within Canada, the United States or internationally); or (iv) through the Internet at www.voteproxy.ca.

 To be effective, your completed proxy must be received, in each case, no later than 3:00 p.m.
-(Toronto time) on June 13, 2023 (or, if the Meeting is adjourned or postponed, 48 hours (Saturdays, Sundays and holiday excepted) prior to the time of holding the Meeting) in accordance with the delivery instructions above and in your form of proxy.
+(Toronto time) on June 16, 2025 (or, if the Meeting is adjourned or postponed, 48 hours (Saturdays, Sundays and holiday excepted) prior to the time of holding the Meeting) in accordance with the delivery instructions above and in your form of proxy.
 If you are not planning to attend the Meeting, we encourage you to complete the enclosed form of proxy as soon as possible.
 Notwithstanding the foregoing, the chair of the Meeting has the discretion to accept proxies received after such deadline.